0xduality/token-diligence/README.md

 # Token Diligence • ![license](https://img.shields.io/github/license/0xduality/app?label=license) ![solidity](https://img.shields.io/badge/solidity-^0.8.16-lightgrey)

-A contract that does due diligence for tokens and token pairs.
+A contract that does due diligence for tokens and token pairs in decentralized exchanges that are Uniswap-V2 forks.
 It can detect whether a token cannot be bought, has a tax on transfers, cannot be sold, or otherwise behaves differently from a regular ERC20 token.

 A companion Python script `call_example.py` shows how to use an existing deployment of this contract on Avalanche.
+The basic idea is the contract owner transfers some gas tokens to the contract once, then anyone can use the `eth_call` RPC with the owner's address in the `from` field.

 ## Getting Started